 Have You Been Charged With a Domestic Assault and Battery Crime in the Tulsa, OK Area?

 If you or a loved one has been charged with domestic assault and battery in the Tulsa, Oklahoma area, you need to speak with an experienced criminal defense attorney as soon as possible.
-Please contact us online or call 918.384.0850 for your free consultation.
+Please contact us online or call 918.384.0850 for your initial strategy session.
 We are proud to serve Tulsa and all surrounding areas.